M.I.A. (rapper): Anti-vaccination and anti-5G

 In 2020, M.I.A. stated that she would "choose death" over a COVID-19 vaccine.
 She later clarified by saying that she is not against vaccines but that she is "against companies who care more for profit then [sic] humans."
 That same year, she also commented on the conspiracy theory linking 5G to COVID-19, tweeting "Prevention is always better then [sic] cure.
-Can you love vax and 5G at the same time?" and expressing the belief that 5G is able to "confuse or slow the body down in healing process as body is learning to cope with new singles wavelength s [sic] frequency etc @ same time as Cov."
+Can you love vax and 5G at the same time?" and expressing the belief that 5G connectivity is able to "confuse or slow the body down in healing process as body is learning to cope with new wavelength [sic] frequencies etc @ same time as Cov."
 In October 2022, after American conspiracy theorist Alex Jones was ordered to pay almost $1 billion to the parents of children killed in the 2012 Sandy Hook Elementary School shooting, M.I.A. tweeted: "If Alex Jones pays for lying, shouldn't every celebrity pushing vaccines pay too?"
 In June 2024, she announced an anti-5G clothing line, titled Ohmni, on The Alex Jones Show.
-Items include silver ponchos, t-shirt dresses, and tin foil hats, all claimed to protect wearers from "evil dust", or nanoparticles.
+Items include ponchos, dresses, shirts and hats made of fabric woven with materials such as silver, copper and nickel, blocking or shielding against electrical signals, electromagnetic radiation and radio frequency interference.